CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

    - Go to **Topics** → **Conversation Start**
    - Customize welcome message:
      ```
-     Welcome to IT Helpdesk Support!
+     Welcome to IT Support Copilot!

      I can help you with:
-     - Password resets
+     - Credential resets and account lockouts
-     - VPN connection issues
+     - VPN and connectivity issues
-     - Slow laptop performance
+     - Hardware problems (laptops, printers, monitors, keyboards, etc.)

-     Or ask me any IT question!
+     Or ask me any IT support question!

      What can I help you with today?
      ```